-LEARNING EVENT REFERENCE NUMBER : Target Closure date:

-1.Describe your findings

-please use a timeline of events

-2.Learning event Review Method

-e.g. review of case notes, discussions with key individuals, email correspondence which of the identified findings in section 1 had the biggest impact and led to this event happening? (this might be one or all of those identified.)
+LEARNING EVENT REFERENCE NUMBER : Target Closure date: 1.Describe your findings please use a timeline of events 2.Learning event Review Method e.g. review of case notes, discussions with key individuals, email correspon dence 3.Existing Controls and Assurances e.g. policies, procedures, clinical guidelines, on-going work/projects 4.Key reasons why this learning event occurred, i.e. root contributory factors auses and/or contributory factors contributory factors which of the identified findings in section 1 had the biggest impact and led to contributory factors which of the identified findings in section 1 had the biggest impact and led to contributory factors which of the identified findings in section 1 had the biggest impact and led to contributory factors which of the identified findings in section 1 had the biggest impact and led to

-3.Existing Controls and Assurances e.g. policies, procedures, clinical guidelines, on-going work/projects

-4.Key reasons why this learning event occurred, i.e. root causes and/or contributory factors

-APPENDIX 2 - LEARNING EVENT ACTION PLAN

-5.Recommendations for actions to be taken

-In addition to the controls and assurances already in place what actions are required to address the key reasons why the learning event occurred identified in section above?
+5.Recommendations for actions to be taken In addition to the controls and assurances already in place what actions are required to address the key reasons why the learning event occurred identified in section above?